 Please note that the COVID-19 data used for the modeling are continually being updated.
 (For daily up-to-date information, visit the OHA COVID-19 webpage.)
-The results in this report will continue to be updated as more data become available, the science to inform the model assumptions expands, and modeling methods continue to be refined.
-Point estimates should be interpreted with caution due to considerable uncertainty behind COVID-19 model assumptions and limitations to the methods.
+The results in this report will continue to be updated at least every four weeks as more data become available, the science to inform the model assumptions expands, and modeling methods continue to be refined.
+The model serves as a useful tool for summarizing trends in COVID-19 transmission in Oregon and for understanding the potential impact of different future scenarios.
+Point estimates should be interpreted with caution, however, due to considerable uncertainty behind COVID-19 model assumptions and limitations to the methods.